On diffeomorphisms of even-dimensional discs: The homotopy groups of framed diffeomorphisms

 in a stable range of degrees.
-In this range we therefore have a spectral sequence of $H^{*}(\overline{\overline{\Omega^\infty_0 \mathbf{KH}}} ;\bQ)$-modules which starts with, and abuts to, a free module.
-By \cite[Lemma 4.3]{KR-WTorelli} it must therefore collapse, to give
+In a stable range we therefore have a spectral sequence $\{{^2}E_r^{s,t}\}$ of $H^{*}(BG^{\fr,[\ell_\infty]}_\infty ;\bQ)$-modules which starts with, and abuts to, a free module.
+By \cite[Lemma 4.3]{KR-WTorelli} it must therefore collapse in a stable range, giving